DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/02chapter1.md

 The concept of hypermediality emerged in the field of theater studies in the mid-2000s.
 From the intermedial point of view, theater is, of course, a medium.
-Indeed, it is the quintessential intermedial practice insofar as it is itself made up of interacting media -- music, set design, plastic arts, dance, gesture, the actor's performance, the script, etc. -- just as a webpage is composed of interacting elements.
+Indeed, it is the quintessential intermedial practice insofar as it is itself made up of interacting media – music, set design, plastic arts, dance, gesture, the actor's performance, the script, etc. – just as a webpage is composed of interacting elements.
-To put it in Bernd Herzogenrath's terms, theater is an '*intermedium',* in Jens Schröter's terminology, it is a'*super medium'.* Chiel Kattenbelt goes still further, arguing that theater is a hypermedium but in a rather different sense than what Ted Nelson means by the term, as the following passage makes clear:
+To put it in Bernd Herzogenrath's terms, theater is an *intermedium*, in Jens Schröter's terminology, it is a *super medium*.
+Chiel Kattenbelt goes still further, arguing that theater is a hypermedium but in a rather different sense than what Ted Nelson means by the term, as the following passage makes clear: